carallon/io-module-developer-guide/source/guide/module-instances.rst

 Conditions
 ==========

-Conditions defined in the module configuration JSON file are accessed in Lua through the ``module:condition()`` method, which takes the name of the condition as defined in the configuration as its only argument.
+Conditions defined in the module configuration JSON file are accessed in Lua through the ``instance:condition()`` method, which takes the name of the condition as defined in the configuration as its only argument.
 For example:

 .. code-block:: lua

-    local connected_condition = module:condition("Connected")
+    local connected_condition = instance:condition("Connected")

 To test the condition, you implement the condition's ``handler`` function, returning ``true`` if the condition is met.
 If you don't implement the condition ``handler``, the condition will always fail, as if you'd implemented a handler that always returns ``false``.